Moritz of Limburg

 Moritz of Limburg Stirum (1633–1664) was the reigning Count of Limburg-Styrum-Styrum.

 Early life

 Moritz was son of Count Hermann Otto I of Limburg-Styrum and Baroness Anna Magaretha Spies von Büllesheim (1599—1659).

 Life

-He was count of Limburg and Bronkhorst, Lord zu Styrum, Wisch, Borculo and Gemen.
+He was the Count of Limburg and Bronkhorst, Lord zu Styrum, Wisch, Borculo and Gemen.
 He became hereditary banneret of the Principality of Guelders and of the County of Zütphen.
 When the House of Limburg-Stirum was partitioned in 1642 in three parts, he inherited the part Styrum and became the first member of the branch Limburg-Styrum-Styrum.

 Personal life

 He married his cousin, Countess Maria Bernhardine of Limburg-Bronckhorst (1637-1713), daughter of Count Bernhard Albrecht of Limburg und Bronckhorst and his wife Countess Anna Maria of Bergh (d.
 1653).
 They had issue: